 Picture Book mentors will work with you on a minimum of 3 texts over the 4 months, to ensure you have 3 stories in very good shape for submitting to agents later.

 Anything offered in addition to this, by the mentors is done so completely at their own will.
-We have found over the last few years that most mentor/mentee relationships become long-lasting and extend beyond the period, even if just in a friend/shoulder to cry on capacity!
+Over the last few years we have found that most mentor/mentee relationships become long-lasting and extend beyond the period, even if just in a friend/shoulder to cry on capacity!

 Mentor applications: 4th January – 14th February 2021 (see bottom of page)

 Agent registration: open until Thursday 2nd September (please complete the quick form here to register).

 Mentor-Mentee announcement: 30th April 2021

 Mentoring programme period: 1st May-31st August 2021